guilhermehas/HoTTEST-Summer-School/Agda/HITs/Exercises5.lagda.md

 Lecture 3, we can then "apply" (the uncurried version of) f to a pair of paths (p : x ≡ y [ S1 ] , q : z ≡ w [ A ]) to get a path (f x z ≡ f y w [ B ]).
-In the special case where q is reflexivity on a, this application to p and q can be simplified to ap (\ x → f x a) p : f x a ≡ f y a [ B ].
+In the special case where q is reflexivity on a, this application to p and q can be simplified to ap (λ x → f x a) p : f x a ≡ f y a [ B ].

 Now, suppose that f is defined by circle recursion.
 We would expect